amaddahi/neo4j_healthcheck/README.md

 *  To avoid running historical metric analysis, use "--metric none"

 ```
-*  Additionally, --checkdb option will report on the following:
+*  Additionally, --checkdb option will report on the following(if executed on a host with live database):

                Uptime
                Neo4j Kernel